oracle-livelabs/database/kubernetes-for-oracledbas/deploy-stack/deploy-stack.md

 The Infrastructure deployment and configuration will take approximately **15 minutes**.
 Grab a cup of tea and continue to the next tasks to learn about IaC using Terraform and Ansible for Configuration Management using Ansible.

+### Troubleshooting

+When using OCI Free Tier, it is possible that the Stack deployment will fail due to a lack of compute resources in your chosen region.
+Fear not and realise the power of Infrastructure as Code!
+Should the Stack Deployment fail due to **"Out of host capacity."**, please follow the [Out of Capacity](?lab=troubleshooting#OutofCapacity) guide.

 ## Task 5: Learn about Infrastructure as Code (IaC) using Terraform

 Terraform is a tool for managing infrastructure as code (IaC) that can be version-controlled.
 Take a look at the IaC that creates the Autonomous Oracle Database (ADB) for this Workshop: